Israel's Netanyahu will undergo hernia surgery on Sunday, his office says | Politics

 Israeli Prime Minister Benjamin Netanyahu will undergo surgery on Sunday for a hernia, his office said, at a time when he is waging a war against Hamas in Gaza, and less than a year after he was fitted with a pacemaker.
 "On Saturday night, during a routine checkup for Prime Minister Benjamin Netanyahu a hernia was found," his office said in a statement, adding that the 74-year-old leader will be under general anaesthetic during his surgery later on Sunday.

 Signalling his condition was not serious, Netanyahu's office announced he would hold a news conference at 1630 GMT, before the procedure.
-Justice Minister Yariv Levin will be standing in for Netanyahu during the operation, the statement said.
+"I assure you that I will get through this treatment successfully and return to action very quickly," Netanyahu told reporters at the conference.

 Netanyahu was fitted with a pacemaker last July, while Israel was ensnared in its worst domestic crisis in decades, with widespread protests against his hard-right government's judicial overhaul plan.
 Those protests stopped on Oct.
 7, when the Palestinian Islamist Hamas group launched its shock attack on southern Israel, killing 1,200 people and taking more than 250 hostage back to Gaza.